22nd October 2014

 In communities near to the sea or fresh water lakes or rivers, fish would be caught to add to the diet.
 Occasionally wild birds might have been caught for food.
 People at this time would have obtained honey from the nests of bees and they also used the wax for a variety of purposes.
 Beeswax was used in bronze casting.
 The archaeological evidence suggests that the Iron Age countryside was well stocked with animals, the rivers provided a plentiful supply of fish and, if the weather was good, the farmsteads and gardens produced more than enough for the local community.
 This abundance of food allowed people to build houses and other structures, such as barrows and hill forts.

 Being well fed allowed the development of rituals and ceremonies.
 Having a sufficient and reliable source of food allowed people to engage in religious activities and hone their hunting or building skills.
 Some individuals became specialists in the working of wood or metal and could do this only if there was enough surplus food to sustain them.
 The ability to produce surplus food was an essential prerequisite to large-scale construction and the development of specialist crafts.
 How food is grown, manufactured sold, prepared and consumed tells us a lot about the social organisation, economy and culture of any community of people.
-If we want to get inside the life of the middle ages then we have to find out what people ate and drank.
+If we want to get inside the life of the iron ages, then we have to find out what people ate and drank.
 It was the Romans who introduced many new food stuffs into the British Isles.

 The age of new food

 The Romans brought many new herbs into Britain such rosemary, thyme, bay, basil, savoury and mint for cooking and some that were used in brewing or for medicinal purposes.
-Bear in mind however that native people who were poor and not Romanised would have seen comparatively little change to their eating habits – compared to the wealthier, more high status individuals who would have mixed with the Romans and would have been invited to their dinner parties held at villas.
+Bear in mind however that native people who were poor and not Romanised would have seen comparatively little change to their eating habits – compared to the wealthier, more high-status individuals who would have mixed with the Romans and would have been invited to their dinner parties held at villas.
 The Romano-Britains would have eaten some of the new foodstuffs that had been introduced from Europe.

 These were the people who would have drank imported wine.
 In the earlier part of the Roman period, most wine would have come from Spain but later on it was imported from France and the Moselle valley.
 There is evidence that vines were established in Britain, though we do not know for sure if they produced wine or if they did, in what quantities.
 We know that medieval monasteries had vines and were engaged in the production of wine.
 The Romans restricted the production of wine in this country until 277 when these restrictions were lifted.
 There is evidence of a villa vineyard at Boxmoor in Hertfordshire and grape pips have been found at a number of sites elsewhere.
 ‘Vines then were certainly grown in Britain, and there is no reason why wine should not have been produced from them’, writes Frere (1987.)
 Beer was also produced in Roman Britain and the size of some of the drinking vessels found in at some military sites suggests that it was consumed by the army.
 ‘This beer was priced at 4 denarii a pint in Diocletion’s price-edict’ (Frere, 1987.)